Jikazu/crossroads-demon/README.md

 The stages are as follows:

-Create an account or log-in to Heroku on www.heroku.com There are now extra requirements for security, so you will need a 2fa authenticator app.
+Create an account or log-in to Heroku on www.heroku.com<br>
+There are now extra requirements for security, so you will need a 2fa authenticator app.<br>
-Press the button where it says you can create a new app.
+Press the button where it says you can create a new app.<br>
-Go to 'settings'.
-Even if you do not have an API to link with the app, Now, on the same page, there's the option to add buildpacks.
+Go to 'settings', as there's the option to add buildpacks.<br>
 These need to be built in this specific order: first of all, Python (press save), then Node.js (press save).
-Python should appear above Node.js on the list of added buildpacks.
+Python should appear above Node.js on the list of added buildpacks.<br>
-Now, go to the 'deploy' page.
+Now, go to the 'deploy' page.<br>
-Link your project via Github, here, and choose the right repo.
+Link your project via Github, here, and choose the right repo.<br>
-Click on 'enable automatic deployment'
+Click on 'enable automatic deployment'<br>
-You may need to make a change in GitPod and commit & push it after this process in order to trigger automatic deployment.
+You may need to make a change in GitPod and commit & push it after this process in order to trigger automatic deployment.<br>
 Press the 'open app' button and you should see your app.
-You can get your deployed link here, or it should be in green on the deply page after a few minutes.
+You can get your deployed link here, or it should be in green on the deply page after a few minutes.<br>

 ## Content

-- All content on this site has been produced by the author of this project.
+- The story is inspired by the character Crowley in the show Supernatural, but the stories and text in this game is created by the author of this project.